 Have trouble falling asleep or staying asleep, or wake up early and can't get back

 For those who suffer from sleep disorders, help is available from many sources.
 Sleep

-problems can be treated or managed by different kinds of doctors.
-You may be treated
+problems can be treated or managed by different kinds of healthcare providers.
+You

-by a doctor who specializes in any of these:
+may be treated by a healthcare provider who specializes in any of these:

 You can also find a healthcare provider who is certified in sleep medicine by the

 American Board of Sleep Medicine.
 Talk with your healthcare provider about finding

 a sleep disorder program.